 You can substitute other nuts instead of the pecans if you like.
 Walnuts, cashews, and peanuts are delicious alternatives, or use a mixture of any type of nuts you prefer.

 I used coconut oil in these vegan candied pecans, but you can substitute any other type of oil you prefer.
 Vegetable oil or avocado oil are good options.

 You can substitute honey instead of maple syrup in this recipe if you prefer.
-Both sweeteners work, but I think the flavour of maple syrup complements the pecans particularly well.
+Both sweeteners work, but I think the flavor of maple syrup complements the pecans particularly well.